 - Intolerance or allergy to milk proteins.
 Galactosemia is rare.

-- Side effects of some over the counter medications or even herbs.
-This includes medication given for pain, colic, reflux, constipation, and fever.
-Consult a doctor or a herbalist about the medication you and your baby are taking.
+- Side effects of some over-the-counter medications or even herbs.
+This includes medicines for pain, colic, reflux, constipation, and fever.
+Consult a doctor or a herbalist about the medicine you and your baby are taking.

-- Gastro-intestinal infections.
-Also known as gastroenteritis, a tummy bug, bowel infection, stomach flu or infectious diarrhea.
-It can be caused by a virus, bacteria, yeast/fungus or parasites.
+- Gastrointestinal infections can cause excess gas formation.
+Also known as gastroenteritis, a tummy bug, bowel infection, stomach flu, or infectious diarrhea.
+It can be caused by a virus, bacteria, yeast/fungus, or parasites.

 8 Ways to Relieve Your Baby's Gas Quickly

 Anise seed water can relieve gas and colic symptoms in babies.
 Boil ½ tsp of anise seed in 500ml of water for five minutes.
 Let cool, and then give your infant 2 – 3 drops if your baby is under six months old & half a dropper for up to a year old.
 The mixture can be kept in the fridge for three days.
 You can give it to your baby every three hours for fast relief.

 Fennel and Catnip can be used to relax the digestive tract, helping eliminate your baby's gas easily.
 One teaspoon of fennel seed tea directly after feeding can be given to a baby.
 Alternatively, a breastfeeding mother can consume one cup of fennel tea a few times daily.
 It will be transferred to her baby via breast milk but will increase milk supply too.